-After the tremendous campaign by world Jewry and others to bring Russian Jews to freedom, after thousands of indigent speeches, the formation of hundreds of national and international commissions, countless fundraising drives all to help free our coreligionists from Russian bondage, 140,000 Russian Jews settled permanently in Israel, greatly improving the economy and security of the Holy Land.
+After the tremendous campaign by world Jewry and others to bring Russian Jews to freedom, the formation of hundreds of national and international commissions, countless fundraising drives all to help free our coreligionists from Russian bondage, 140,000 Russian Jews settled permanently in Israel, greatly improving the economy and security of the Holy Land.

 For many Soviet Jews it was the culmination of years of hope and longing, the end of second class citizenship and the beginning of a new life as proud members of a proud nation.